missaouimedamine/Chatbot-OCR/README.md

 ## 📖 Overview

-This project is an OCR-powered chatbot that allows users to upload an image (such as a receipt), automatically extract text using Google Gemini OCR, and generate a downloadable PDF receipt.
+This project is an OCR-powered chatbot that allows users to upload an image, automatically extract text using Google Gemini OCR, and generate a downloadable PDF receipt.

 **The system is built with:**
 - **Backend:** FastAPI + Python